-It is worthy to clarify that the distinction between frogs and toads is informal.
-It is not based on evolutionary history or in taxonomy.
+It is worth clarifying that the distinction between frogs and toads is informal.
+It is not based on evolutionary history or taxonomy.
 All toads are frogs, but not all frogs are toads, and though both toads and frogs belong to the same Anura order, they are found in different families.

 With this out of the way, let’s look at the key differences between these two amphibian families.
 We are going to learn about the differences based on the following categories.

 The Main Differences Between Toads and Frogs

 Here are the top five main differences between toads and frogs.

 - Skin color & texture: Toads are browner in color, while frogs tend towards green.
 The texture of a toad’s skin is warty, lumpy, and bumpy, while a frog has smoother skin.